 At the top, the trail comes to a 4-way intersection; continue straight ahead onto the Ridgeline Trail.
 The number of hikers on the trail drops off quickly after this point.

 The trail continues to climb along the ridge for a surprisingly long time, passing through an olive orchard.
-As you reach the top of each hill, another, taller hill is revealed.
-The high point of the hike finally comes at a gate near the unit’s northern boundary.
+As you reach the top of each hill, another, taller hill comes into view.
+The high point of the hike finally arrives at a gate near the unit’s northern boundary.

 The landscape immediately becomes noticably more lush and attractive as the trail starts to descend.
 Just after entering Augustin Bernal Park, turn left onto the Thermalito Trail.
 There’s a slight rise, then the trail descends steeply back into the dry-looking landscapes of Pleasanton Ridge.
 There’s a bit of up-and-down before the trail settles into an easy descent.